coderamen666/srd-v3.5-md/spells/magic-overview.md

     -   [Arcane Magical Writings](#arcane-magical-writings)
         -   [Wizard Spells and Borrowed Spellbooks](#wizard-spells-and-borrowed-spellbooks)
-        -   [Adding Spells to a Wizard's Spellbook](#adding-spells-to-a-wizards-spellbook)
+        -   [Adding Spells to a Wizard’s Spellbook](#adding-spells-to-a-wizards-spellbook)
         -   [Writing a New Spell Into a Spellbook](#writing-a-new-spell-into-a-spellbook)